 Stock Options.
 The administrator may grant incentive stock options and options that do not qualify as incentive stock options ("ISOs"), except that incentive stock options may only be granted to persons who are our employees or employees of one of our subsidiaries, in accordance with Section 422 of the Code.
 The exercise price of a stock option generally cannot be less than 100% of the fair market value of a share of our Class A common stock on the date on which the option is granted and the option must not be exercisable for longer than ten years following the date of grant.
-In the case of an incentive stock option granted to an individual who owns (or is deemed to own) at least 10% of the total combined voting power of all classes of our capital stock, the exercise price of the stock option must be at least 110% of the fair market value of a share of our Class A common stock on the date of grant and the option must not be exercisable more than five years from the date of grant.
+In the case of an incentive stock option granted to an individual who owns (or is deemed to own) at least 10% of the total combined voting power of all classes of our class A common stock on the date of grant and the option must not be exercised by a common stock on the date of grant and the option must not be exercised by a common stock on the date of grant and the option must not be exercised by a common stock on the date of grant and the option must not be exercised by a common stock on the date of grant and the option must not be exercised by a common stock on the date of grant and the option must not be exercised by a share of our Class A common stock on the date of grant and the option must not be exercised by a share of grant.